-The YL1 sedan is allegedly based on the Suzuki Authentics concept that debuted at the Shanghai Motor Show in April.
-Both the sketches and spy photos show that the new car gets an aggressive front fascia, with trapezoidal front grille.
-The front grille has ample amount of chrome and headlamps are stretched and angular.
-The overall dimensions of the new sedan will be a bit bigger than the outgoing SX4, but it won’t be as tall a car.
-The design sketch reveals an equally aggressive rear end with lamps that runs into the tailgate that has multiple creases (needless to say more chrome).
+The overall dimensions of the new sedan are a bit bigger than the outgoing SX4, but it won’t be as tall a car.
+The Ciaz concept reveals an equally aggressive rear end with lamps that runs into the tailgate that has multiple creases and needless to say, more chrome).

-The YL1 will be based on the Ertiga platform, which in turn borrows from the Swift hatchback.
-This means Maruti will have the option of component sharing to cut cost and bring in economies of scale.
-We expect the YL1 interiors to be similar to that of the Ertiga with the all-beige treatment.
+The Ciaz’s interiors are similar to that of the Ertiga with the all-beige treatment.
 The drop trims and other inserts will be premium as this will slot it in the segment above the Ertiga.
 The SX4 has always been a spacious car and the same will be the case with the YL1.
 The cabin will be ergonomic and designed to comfortably seat three adults on the rear bench.

 Maruti is expected to continue using the same nomenclature for the new sedan, the petrol variants should be – LXi, VXi and ZXi, while the diesel variants will mostly be named – LDi, VDi and ZDi.
-The YL1 is still a codename and the company will rebrand the product before launch.
-There is a possibility that the new car will also be badged as the SX4.
-However, Maruti will opt for a different name, if the current model is not discontinued.
+It will rival the Honda City, Nissan Sunny, Renault Scala, Fiat Linea as well as cars like the Renault Duster and the Ford EcoSport.